On optimising cost and value in compute systems for radio astronomy: Related work

 Recent work on design optimisation of low-frequency telescopes using cost constraints~\cite{boonstra:2018} takes a slightly different and more domain specific approach.
 Here, an attempt is made to model both cost and scientific performance of a radio telescope using Lagrange multipliers.
-Scientific performance, defined by instrumental figures of merit, is optimised using both models and an assumed fixed capital budget.
-In this paper we take a more generic approach that is not limited to radio astronomy.
+Scientific performance, defined by two instrumental figures of merit -- sensitivity and survey speed, is optimised using both models and an assumed fixed capital budget.
+The LOFAR architecture as build, and the SKA phase 1 baseline design are analysed using the introduced model and variants optimised for survey speed and sensitivity are proposed.
+This methodology focuses on receiver and front-end optimisation and mostly ignores the cost required for compute capacity or how this scales with the number of stations and length of baselines.
+While the cost model does include a central correlator and beamformer, its model is exceedingly simple.
+Calibration, imaging and other post-processing costs, as well as long-term storage of data products, monitoring and control and operational costs are not modelled.
+Furthermore, we note that the chosen degrees of freedom in this paper, number of stations and number of antennas, have an enormous impact on required compute capacity for calibration and imaging.
+In this paper we take a more generic approach that is not limited to radio astronomy and that focuses on the cost and value of the compute systems that are not considered by Boonstra et al.